-We all had a great summer in 2018 and enjoyed the kids that joined us!
-We have exciting things planned for the 2019 Summer season and look forward to sharing it with you!
+We all had a great summer in 2019 and enjoyed the kids that joined us!
+We are already brainstorming some exciting things for the 2020 Summer season and look forward to sharing it with you!

 Online and In-Person Registration

 You can get a jump start on registration with WebTrac, our online registration program.
 We strongly encourage this registration method, especially for our more popular camps.
 Every registration period begins with online registration only, therefore, you will not be able to register with a staff member until the in-person registration period begins.